In 2007, I had a weird dream in which I saw a bunch of five bananas. Four of the bananas in the bunch were rotten and one was perfect. End of dream.

 So, I peeled it.
 And in fact, it was perfect in every possible way, not one bruise on it.

 As I stood there looking at the banana, the Holy Spirit spoke to me heart: “The first four callings have been restored to the Church and are mostly rotten.
-The fifth calling is now ready.
+The fifth calling will soon be ready.
 It will be perfect.”

 The Holy Spirit was referring to the five-fold callings in Ephesians 4:11 –